jorisplusplus/AOLT-Software/README.md

 Software
 ========

-Software used for setting up gamemodes
+Software used for setting up gamemodes for AOLT.

 IDE: Netbeans 8.0
 Using jssc 2.8.0 for serial handling https://code.google.com/p/java-simple-serial-connector/